billhails/CEKF/docs/TYPES.md

 $$

 ## Substitutions

-Changing tack, understanding substitutions is a necessary preliminary to understanding the Hindley-Milner algorithms.

 Substitutions are sets of mappings from symbols to terms, where terms are general constructions of symbols, like arithmetic expressions etc. Mappings are applied simultaneously.